 " But with thousands of kid-friendly tech tools and a whole World Wide Web of resources out there, creative, interesting opportunities for learning-by-making abound for everyone.
 Okay, so with all those resources, where should you start to build a makerspace?
 Here at EdSurge, we've rolled up our sleeves, put on our protective goggles, and built a Maker Guide from scratch, just for you.
+Read on for ideas from the educators and entrepreneurs who think making 24/7, including what is involved with project-based learning and making in the classroom and tried-and-true lessons from the field on starting your makerspace.
+Making on a budget?
 Expect the Miraculous.
 A few weeks ago, Gretchen Thomas, UGA instructional technology teacher, emailed me about a possible collaboration on the UGA campus.

 Donations will be matched 1:1, $10 becomes $20!
 Read More It’s a day of unprecedented online giving on May 6th.
 Apollo 13 (7/11) Movie CLIP - Square Peg in a Round Hole (1995) HD.
 What Crazy Tech Idea Could Become Real?
 How to Use the “4 C’s” Rubrics.
 This excerpt appears in the Buck Institute for Education's book, "PBL for 21st Century Success: Teaching Critical Thinking, Collaboration, Communication, Creativity.

 This report will inform education leaders about significant developments in technologies supporting STEM+ (science, technology, engineering, and mathematics) education.
 Twelve emerging technologies are identified across three adoption horizons over the next one to five years, as well as key trends and challenges expected to continue over the same period, giving educators, administrators, and policymakers a valuable guide for strategic technology planning across STEM+ education.